-We note here that when the above recursive filter is applied to a limited area domain, as in our case, special boundary treatment is needed which is discussed by Purser et al. (2003a) in the appendices.
-The recursive filter operations can be easily performed in the advancing step according to Eq.(8) and the backing step according to Eq.(9) once the filter coefficients (α and β) are determined.
-In this study, we use a fourth-order recursive filter which effectively models the explicit Gaussian filter with a single pass (Purser et al. 2003a).
-In our application, the input quantities p_i in Eq.(8) correspond to the elements of control variable \mathbf{v} in Eq.
+We note here that when the above recursive filter is applied to a limited-area domain, as in our case, special boundary treatment is needed, which is discussed by Purser et al. (2003a) in their appendixes.
+The recursive filter operations can easily be performed in the advancing step according to Eq.
+(8) and the backing step according to Eq.
+(9) once the filter coefficients ( $\alpha$ and $\beta$ ) are determined.
+In this study, we use a fourth-order recursive filter that effectively models the explicit Gaussian filter with a single pass (Purser et al. 2003a).
+In our application, the input quantities $p_i$ in Eq.
+(8) correspond to the elements of control variable v in Eq.
 (4).